 One of the first steps in managing a DUI charge is to request a DMV hearing regarding your case.
 This hearing is a preventative measure to ensure that you will still be able to drive while your case is being processed.

-Filing for a DMV hearing is a time-sensitive event, as this action must be completed within ten days following your arrest.
+Requesting a DMV hearing is a time-sensitive event, as this action must be completed within ten days following your arrest.
 Failing to do so means the DMV can usually confiscate your driver’s license 30 days after your arrest if it was related to alcohol.
 It goes without saying that not being able to drive can be devastating to a person’s income, ability to take care of their family or hope to have any social life.

 While filing for a DMV hearing doesn’t make a DUI charge go away, it does allow the accused to maintain their driving privileges until their DMV case is resolved.
 Even more important is the fact that scheduling a hearing allows your attorney to immediately request a copy of the police report, any dashcam or body camera video, breath test equipment records, and blood tests that may be used in the prosecution of your case.